 A study by Flurry analyzing a data set of over 57 million purchases across both the Android and iOS platforms has shown that consumable items contribute the most to the overall revenue compared to other kinds of in-app purchases.
 So you need to keep that in mind and offer consumable items in a way that fits your app.

-Humans are visual beings by nature, and it’s an aspect that you can leverage on to achieve your objectives.
-Your mobile app visual and UI/UX in general can greatly affect your users experience and consequently their satisfaction.
+Humans are visual beings by nature, and it’s an aspect that you can leverage to achieve your objectives.
+Your mobile app visual and UI/UX, in general, can greatly affect your users’ experience and consequently their satisfaction.
 It can have the power to completely turn off users from your app or compel them to stay and drive them to take actions through your mobile app.

-Make sure to create an in-app store, having a place dedicated solely for your in-app purchases that is easy to find and users can access it without a hassle.
+Make sure to create an in-app store, having a place dedicated solely to your in-app purchases, that is easy to find and users can access it without a hassle.
 Make sure that it’s visually appealing, beautiful, easy to use, and straight to the point.

 The Price is Right